chilicoffee/macos-automation/README.md

 ---

 While MacOS has built in service for setting the wallpaper for the main display, it does lack support for other displays.
 This service will apply the selected picture to as the wallpaper of `N` display

 ### Dependencies
 None

+Translate selected text
+---

+Simple workflow that takes selected text as input, then encodes it and opens custom google translate url in website pop-up (Safari).

+### Dependencies
+None